leopard-ai/betty/docs/quickstart/tutorial.rst

 **Engine Instantiation**

-To instantiate the ``Engine`` class, we also need to provide all involved problems and the Engine configuration.
-Since we already defined all problems, we can simply combine them with Python list.
+To instantiate the ``Engine`` class, we need to provide all involved problems as well as the Engine configuration.
+Since we already defined all problems, we can simply combine them in a Python list.
 In addition, we perform our multilevel optimization for 5,000 iterations and a validation procedure every 100 steps, all of which should be specified in ``EngineConfig``.

 .. code:: python